-Students receive estimated bills approximately 30 days before the start of class.
-Full payment of all charges, less applicable financial aid, is due by the first day of class.
+Students receive notice of electric bills 30 days before the start of class.
+Electronic bills can be viewed via Empower Web by accessing the Estimated Tuition Statement screen.
+Full payment of all charges, less applicable financial aid, is due by the first day of class, this date will be noted in the notice of electronic bills and is designated by the official Academic Calendar.
 Estimated bills and actual bills are available to students through the Empower student portal.

-- Geisinger Commonwealth does not accept credit-card payments. - Payments can be made via cash or check in person at the Bursar's Office or left in the drop box located on 3E directly off the elevators in front of the Bursar's Office.
+- Geisinger Commonwealth does not accept credit-card payments. - Payments can be made via cash, check or money order in person at the Bursar's Office or left in the drop box located on 3E directly off the elevators in front of the Bursar's Office.
 Checks can also be mailed to the Bursar at 525 Pine St., Scranton, PA 18509.
 (Checks are made payable to GCSOM) - ACH/EFT, bank wires and electronic checks are also accepted.
-Contact bursar@geisinger.edu for further information.

-• If a third party has agreed to pay your tuition and fees during your time at Geisinger Commonwealth School of Medicine, please contact the Bursar's office to provide information of this arrangement.
+Contact bursar@geisinger.edu for further information. - If a third party has agreed to pay your tuition and fees during your time at Geisinger Commonwealth School of Medicine, please contact the Bursar's Office to provide information of this arrangement.